apache/mxnet/docs/how_to/add_op_in_backend.md

 1. `attrs` contains parameters `a`, `b`, and `c` from user input.
 It's not used here since we don't rely on that information for shape inference.
 2. `in_attrs` is a vector containing all input shapes.
-Since there is only one input argument for operator `quadratic`, we use macro `CHECK_EQ` to assert when the vector's size is wrong.
+Since there is only one input argument for operator `quadratic`, we used macro `CHECK_EQ` to assert when the vector's size is wrong.
 3. `out_attrs` is a vector containing all output shapes.
-We also use `CHECK_EQ` to verify the size of the vector since there is only one output.
+We also used `CHECK_EQ` to verify the size of the vector since there is only one output.
 4. We called macro `SHAPE_ASSIGN_CHECK` twice for mutual inference.
 One for inferring the output shape from the input shape, the other one is for inferring